microsoft/rushstack/apps/heft/UPGRADING.md

        {
          "plugin": "@rushstack/heft-jest-plugin",
          "options": {
-           // Disable rig support and the "extends" setting (not recommended) "disableConfigurationModuleResolution": true
+           // (Not recommended) Disable Heft's support for rigs and the "extends" field "disableConfigurationModuleResolution": true
          }
        }